 Figure 3 (a) JJA mean precipitation (shading) difference and surface wind (vectors) difference between LGME and piControl, and (b) the climatology of JJA mean precipitation (shading) and surface wind (vectors) derived from piControl.
 The red lines enclose the monsoon domains.
-The thick black lines in (a) denote the coastal lines in LGME, and the thin black lines denote the coastal lines in piControl.
-Only those areas where signal-to-noise ratio exceeds one are plotted in (a).
+The thick black lines in (a) denote the coastal lines in LGME provided by CMIP5/PMIP3, and the thin black lines denote the coastal lines in piControl.
+Only those areas where signal-to-noise ratio exceeds one are plotted in (\mathbf{a}) .

 Figure 4 The difference of JJA mean vertical velocity at 500 hPa between LGME and piControl (in shading) and the corresponding climatology derived from piControl (yellow contours).
-The thick black lines denote the coastal lines in LGME, and the thin black lines denote the coastal lines in piControl.
+The thick black lines denote the coastal lines in LGME provided by CMIP5/PMIP3, and the thin black lines denote the coastal lines in piControl.
 Only those areas where signal-to-noise ratio exceeds one are plotted in the difference pattern.

 Figure 5 JJA mean (a) surface air temperature, (b) sea level pressure (shading) with 850 hPa wind (vector), and (c) 850 hPa divergence differences between LGME and piControl.
 The red lines in (a) and (b) enclose the monsoon domains.
 The orange lines in (c) represent the climatology derived from piControl.
-The thick black lines denote the coastal lines in LGME, and the thin black lines denote the coastal lines in piControl.
+The thick black lines denote the coastal lines in LGME provided by CMIP5/PMIP3, and the thin black lines denote the coastal lines in piControl.
 Only those areas where signal-to-noise ratio exceeds one are plotted.

 Figure 6 (a) ND mean precipitation (shading) difference and surface wind (vectors) difference between LGME and piControl, and (b) the climatology of ND mean precipitation (shading) and surface wind (vectors) derived from piControl.
 The red lines enclose the monsoon domains.
-The thick black lines in (a) denote the coastal lines in LGME, and the thin black lines denote the coastal lines in piControl.
+The thick black lines in (a) denote the coastal lines in LGME provided by CMIP5/PMIP3, and the thin black lines denote the coastal lines in piControl.
 Only those areas where signal-to-noise ratio exceeds one are plotted in (a).

 Figure 7 The difference of the ND mean vertical velocity at 500 hPa between LGME and piControl (in shading) and the corresponding climatology derived from piControl (yellow contours).
-The thick black lines denote the coastal lines in LGME, and the thin black lines denote the coastal lines in piControl.
+The thick black lines denote the coastal lines in LGME provided by CMIP5/PMIP3, and the thin black lines denote the coastal lines in piControl.
 Only those areas where signal-to-noise ratio exceeds one are plotted in the difference pattern.